-Last week, Erlanger announced organizational changes were in the works after the departure of former CEO Jim Brexler on Dec.
-31. Erlanger trustees approved a $728,000 severance package for Brexler on Jan.
-9.
+Erlanger announced last week organizational changes were in the works after the departure of CEO Jim Brexler.

-According to the announcement sent out Monday, Erlanger Chief Compliance Officer Alana Sullivan and Chief Legal Officer Dale Hetzler continue to report to Erlanger's board of trustees, with an indirect reporting role to Woodard-Thompson.
+Erlanger Chief Compliance Officer Alana Sullivan and Chief Legal Officer Dale Hetzler continue to report to Erlanger's board of trustees, with an indirect reporting role to Woodard-Thompson, the announcement said.

 The remaining executive team will be structured into four primary divisions.